Zahedm45/roborally/README.md

 ## Database connection:
-This program requires a database in order to save a game.
+This program requires a database in order to save and resume a game.

 First thing you need to do is create a database on your own computer, and to create a database you have to install MariaDB.
 Down below links provided